xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   IsLocalization.Away f Γ(X, X.basicOpen f)
 ```

-*Natural Language:* The sections over a basic open set $D(f)$ form the localization of the global sections away from $f$.
+The sections over a basic open set $D(f)$ form the localization of the global sections away from $f$.
 This establishes the fundamental connection between geometric opens and algebraic localizations.

 == Stalk Localization